 ❓FAQs

-The second is in the microwave.
-Give them a light sprinkle of a few drops of water, wrap them in a thin dish towel, and microwave a stack for 10-20 seconds.
+Warm tortillas a foil pack in the oven.
+Or in the microwave, give them a light sprinkle of a few drops of water, wrap them in a thin dish towel, and microwave a stack for 10-20 seconds.

 📖Chicken Fajita Recipes